csula/cs454-winter-2016/Syllabus.md

 ## Course Schedule

 * Lecture 1 (1/9/2016): [Introduction to information retrieval, source code management (github), software and applications (Java, eclipse, and maven)](notes/week1.md) [Eric]
-  * Reading Assignment: "The anatomy of a large-scale hypertextual Web search engine" by S. Brin and L. Page.

 * Lecture 2 (1/16/2016): Architecture of a search engine by building a simple search engine in practice.
 [John]
-  * Reading Assignment: TBD
+  * Reading Assignment: "The anatomy of a large-scale hypertextual Web search engine" by S. Brin and L. Page.

 * Lecture 3 (1/23/2016): Crawls and feeds [John]
   * Reading Assignment: "Crawling the Hidden Web" by S. Raghavan and H. Garcia-Molina.